karenkathryn/exploring_sql/notebooks/README.md

 # Jupyter Notebooks
 This directory houses all Juypter Notebooks.
+* Note: some of the notebooks in this directory are unpolished and will be updated in the final stages of this project.